Training for electoral early warning and early response actors

 When budgeting for the training, consider the following

-• DSA/stipend for participants
+• Daily subsistence allowance/stipend for participants

-• Facilitation/trainers (an fees in certain cases)
+• Facilitators/trainers (and fees in certain cases)

-• Development of training material/content
+• Development of training materials/content

 • Communication around the training